Nothing is more powerful

 than an idea whose time has come.

-All living beings strive to unfold their inherent potential in the best possible way.
+All living beings strive to develop their inherent potential to the best of their ability.

 If unimpaired, this leads to the emergence of a coherent self of body and mind.
-With this self, we perceive ourselves and our environment, we process the absorbed information and act in the best possible way, according to our nature.
+With this, we perceive ourselves and our environment.
+We then process the information received and act thereupon in the best possible way, according to our individuality.